Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 # Call the Microsoft Graph API in a PHP app

-In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
+In this article we look at the minimum tasks required to get an access token from Azure Active Directory and call the Microsoft Graph API.
 We use code from the [Office 365 PHP Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 ##  Prerequisites

 This topic assumes the following:

-* You are comfortable reading PHP code.
+* You are comfortable with PHP.
-* You are familiar with OAuth concepts.
+* You are familiar with OAuth.

 ## Overview